ansys/api-eigen-example/README.md

     }
 ```

-For compiling, just link the library as follows:
+For compiling, link the library with:

 ```bash
     g++ -o myServer main.cpp -lapi_eigen_example_rest_server
 ```

-And run your server!
+You can run your server with:

 ```bash
     ./myServer
 ```

-### Installing the C++ REST Client
+### Installing the C++ REST client

-Installing the C++ REST client manually is a little bit more complex process.
-We will have to install some
+Installing the C++ REST client manually is a bit more complex.
+You must install some
-development libraries and compile (in place) some additional external libraries.
+development libraries and compile in place some additional external libraries.

-First, we need to install a ``dev`` version of ``libcurl``.
-Using an Ubuntu package manager as ``apt``, one should have to do as follows:
+First, install a ``dev`` version of ``libcurl``.
+Using the Ubuntu package manager ``apt``, you can run:

 ```bash
     sudo apt install libcurl4-openssl-dev
 ```

-Once we have ``libcurl-dev`` installed, we now have to compile some external projects.
+Once  ``libcurl-dev`` is installed, you must compile some external projects.
 These external projects have been frozen at a given version
-within this repository and they can be found in the ``external`` folder.
-To install them, just follow the next steps:
+within this repository.
+You can find them in the ``external`` folder.
+To install them, run these commands:

 ```bash
     sudo apt update && sudo apt install libcurl4-openssl-dev && cd external/restclient-cpp-v0.5.2 && ./autogen.sh && ./configure && sudo make install && cd -
     sudo apt update && cd external/jsoncpp-v1.9.5/build && cmake -DCMAKE_INSTALL_INCLUDEDIR=include/jsoncpp .. && sudo make install && cd -
 ```

-Now, once we have all dependencies installed, we will build and install the client library!
+Once dependencies are installed, you can build and install the client library with:

 ```bash
     cd src/ansys/eigen/cpp/rest/client/build/ && cmake .. && cmake --build . && sudo make install && cd -
 ```

-And that's it!
-You are ready to use the REST C++ Client library.
+You can now use the REST C++ client library.
 Start writing your own C++ ``client.cpp`` file and
 include the project header files as follows:

 ```cpp